Pylons/pyramid/docs/narr/resources.rst

 that use traversal.

-In "Zope-like" :app:`Pyramid` applications, resource objects also often store data persistently and offer methods related to mutating that persistent data.
+In "Zope-like" :app:`Pyramid` applications, resource objects also often store data persistently, and offer methods related to mutating that persistent data.
 In these kinds of applications, resources not only represent the site structure of your website, but they become the :term:`domain model` of the application.